 ‘Destroy’ or ‘Damage’

-Damage covers ‘injury, mischief or harm’ to the property: Samuel v Stubbs 4 SASR 200.
+Damage covers ‘injury, mischief or harm’ to the property: Samuels v Stubbs 4 SASR 200.
 There is no need for the property to be rendered useless – the damage might only be slight: Gayford v Chouler 1 QB 316.
 Whether property is damaged is a matter of degree and depends on factors such as:

 The extent of physical intrusion into the property and the victim’s ability to use it: compare Lloyd v DPP 1 All ER 982 with R v Fiak EWCA Crim 2381 and R v A (A Juvenile) Crim LR 689.

 ‘Destroy’ means damage which is so extreme it completely demolishes, lays to waste or kills (in the case of animals) the property: Barnet London BC v Eastern Electricity Board 2 All ER 319.

 The defendant’s motive or understanding of his act is not relevant to whether there has been destruction or damage: Seray-Wurie v DPP EWHC 208 (Admin).
 This is particularly rleevant in graffiti cases, where the defendant might believe he is improving the property!

 Property includes all items of a tangible nature (so not intellectual property or land rights).
 This includes tamed or captive animals, animal bodies and wild animals reduced to a person’s possession: Criminal Damage Act 1979, s 10(1).
 It does not include mushrooms, fruit or flowers growing wild on the land (s 10(1)), or people: R v Baker Crim LR 497.

 Section 10 of the Criminal Damage Act 1971 provides that property belongs to another for the purposes of this offence if:

 - Another person has custody or control of the property;